AmmarNanjiani/Trail-of-Cthulhu-QuickShock-Hack/README.md

 This document is meant to describe changes from the rules in the *Trail of Cthulhu* rulebook.
 The descriptions for new mechanics are reproduced from GUMSHOE SRD, occasionally with minor changes to suit *Trail of Cthulhu*.

 This is not a replacement for the original rules, but a supplement.
 You will need a copy of the original rules in order to use this hack.
-If a mechanic isn’t addressed here, assume it works like the original rules.

 [Purchase *Trail of Cthulhu* from Pelgrane Press](https://site.pelgranepress.com/index.php/category/products/trail-of-cthulhu/).